robertpkoenig/ochem/planning/plan.md

 Next.js/Firebase

-- visible/invisible
-- preview in all places
-- ability to create prompts for each reaction step
-- popup when done the reaction
-- toast notifications upon step completion
-- redesign module cards for teachers
-- rename module and subtitle
-- module subtitle
-- edit button for title/subtitle on module page
-- stop propogation on all popups
-- for teachers, make the Ochem logo go to their list of modules
-- for students, make the ochem logo to to either their list of modules, or their main module
 - change all to functional components
 - fix the width and height of the editor and student interaction reaction page
 - change reaction name
+- visual confirm that clipboard copied
+- loading screen on teacher reaction page
+- redesign module cards for teachers
+- remove the strikethrough and opacity when the reaciton card is checked
+- make student list of reactions grey circles instead of the bounding borders

 - homepage screenshots
 - tooltips